ucb-stat133/stat133-fall-2017/hws/post01-first-post.md

 -   Write your post using an `Rmd` file, and knit it in both `md` and `html` versions.
 Both versions should be pushed to your repo.

--   You will also have to submit your `html` file to bCourses.
+-   You will also have to submit your `html` file to bCourses, and to a Box folder.

 Keep Mastery in mind ...
 ------------------------